-- Mix with some mashed avocado for an easy guacamole.
+- Mix with some mashed avocado for easy guacamole.

 - Grill or boil some eggplant.
 Peel and mash the eggplant, then add some salsa for some eggplant ensalada.

-- 3-4 tbsp lemon juice juice of 1 lemon
+- 3-4 tablespoon lemon juice juice of 1 lemon

 - 2-3 glass mason jars